Bahrain Centre for Human Rights: Yousif al-Mahafdha

 Yousif al-Mahafdha is a member of the board of directors at BCHR who participated in the 12 March 2011 march on the royal palace.
 Eight days later, his family reported that a group of 25 plainclothes police officers had come to his home at night and searched it, though al-Mahafda himself had been absent.
 His family was reportedly told that if al-Mahafda did not come to the police station voluntarily, the police officers would return "every night" until he did.
 BCHR also alleged that security forces were working to block al-Mahafdha's travels.
 On 5 December 2011, al-Mahafdha, Rajab, and Mohammed Al-Maskati of the Bahrain Youth Society for Human Rights were named in a death threat by Adel Flaifel, a former State Securities Services official, causing the International Federation for Human Rights and World Organisation Against Torture to call for an international letter-writing campaign on their behalf.
 On 6 January 2012, a stun grenade thrown by security forces injured al-Mahafda's arm during a protest.

 On 25 January 2012, al-Mahafdha participated in an open seminar organised by Al Wefaq, Bahrain's main opposition party where he criticized the government on freedom of press, suppression of peaceful protests, blocking opposition websites and delaying visits of international human rights organizations.

 Relationship with other human rights groups

-According to US embassy cables released by WikiLeaks the US ambassador to Bahrain, Adam Ereli, in 2010 noted that human rights organisations including Freedom House and Human Rights Watch relied too much on Rajab and the BCHR for their information on Bahrain.
+According to leaked US embassy cables the US ambassador to Bahrain, Adam Ereli, in 2010 noted that human rights organisations including Freedom House and Human Rights Watch relied too much on Rajab and the BCHR for their information on Bahrain.
 In January 2010, after Freedom House classified Bahrain as "not free" in its 2010 global survey of political rights and civil liberties, Ereli stated that the BCHR "likely had undue influence over the Freedom House researchers, who may not have cast a very wide net during their in-country consultations".

+Notable members

+The following is partial list of notable current and former members of the group: